tanbir-create/Natours/README.md

  - Authentication and authorization best practices (lot to learn)
  - *Global error handling* including operational and dev errors (makes error handling alot smooth by handling errors in a central place making the development process easy)
  - Using payment gateways, webhooks.
  - Building API features for filtering, sorting, pagination of data.

+### Acknowledgement

+This project is a part of the course I have taken.
+I have learnt a lot from this course am very grateful for it.
+[Course link] (https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/)